mdh266/CrimeTime/README.md

 **Installation**

-Download the "NYPD_7_Major_Felony_Incident_Map.csv" from the NYC Open Data website, place it in the /data/ directory.
-Then in the CrimeTime directory run
+Download the file "NYPD_7_Major_Felony_Incident_Map.csv" from the NYC Open Data website, place it in the /CrimeTime/data/ directory.
+Then in the /CrimeTime/ directory run

 *python ./backend/PreProcessor.py*